-The courses selected must provide both breadth and depth and should not be limited to a selection of unrelated introductory courses.
+Required Humanities and Social Science Courses (minimum of 15 credits) To satisfy this requirement, the courses selected must provide both breadth and depth and should not be limited to a selection of unrelated introductory courses.
 Each student should discuss with his/her academic advisor on the selection of courses to meet this requirement early in their academic career.
-A current list of acceptable courses is posted in the department office and on the department website.
+A current list of acceptable courses is posted in the department office and on the department web site.
 Specifically, the minimum requirements consist of at least 6 credits in the humanities area, and at least 6 credits in the social sciences area in addition to the Required General Education courses.